 Data analysis: The initial analyses will consist of descriptive comparisons of baseline status and crude event rates between the different cohorts.
 The final analysis of endpoints will provide the rates of events overall and in subgroups defined by baseline characteristics.
-Pending feasibility, rates of malignancy, serious infection, CV and other event rates will be compared between tofacitinib-treated RA patients and the comparator cohorts using methods that adjust for sex, age, year of treatment start, treatment history, disease severity, comorbidities, and other potential confounders.
+Pending feasibility, rates of malignancy (overall), lymphoma (overall and by subtype), lung cancer, serious infection, CV event, VTE, and other event rates will be compared between tofacitinib-treated RA patients and the comparator cohorts using methods that adjust for sex, age, year of treatment start, treatment history, disease severity, comorbidities, and other potential confounders.
+For lymphoma, event rates will be stratified by lymphoma subtypes; not limited to but including non-Hodgkin lymphoma (NHL), Hodgkin lymphoma, chronic lymphatic leukemia.
+Similarly, CV (e.g. myocardial infarction (MI), MACE, serious congestive heart failure) and VTE (DVT and PE) event rates will be stratified by type of event.
+Further, for the outcomes of MI and MACE, event rates of the safety events of interest will be stratified by patients with ≥1 CV risk factors versus no CV risk factors.
+Similarly, for the outcome of VTE, incidence rates of the safety events of interest will be stratified by patients with ≥1 CV risk factors versus no VTE risk factors.

-Milestones: Updates of patient characteristics and event rates will be provided every six months to Pfizer.
-Interim reports will compile the results of the semi-annual reports at 2, 4 and 6 years of the study period.
+Milestones: Interim reports will be provided at 2, 4, 6 years after the start of data collection.
 A final report, including linked data, will include 7 years of data after start of data collection.

-5. AMENDMENTS AND UPDATES
+AMENDMENTS AND UPDATES 5